danklotz/rrrCOS/README.md

 ## Wishlist

+- [ ] Buttons for hydrological years and for zoom to all/year
 - [ ] More dynamic reading for files
 - [ ] Make it possibple to reload files from App
 - [ ] Introduce Waterbalance visualisation